tmscarla/spotify-recsys-challenge/README.md

 These main folders have a README.md that explains the structure of the package.

 ## Reproduce our final results
-Once you have /data folder correctly filled with CSV files, if you want to reproduce our final submissions, move to /run folder
+Once you have /data folder correctly filled with csv files, if you want to reproduce our final submissions, move to /run folder and run the following scripts:

+   * Main track
+     > python run_main.py
+   * Creative track
+     > python run_creative.py

+Once the computation is terminated, you should see the csv files ready to be submitted in the /submissions folder.

 ## Metrics
 Submissions are evaluated using three different metrics and inal rankings will be computed